AgentMrBig/AgentMrBig/README.md

 ### Hello there 👋

 My name is Eric.
-I am a full stack developer with a focus on the front end.
+I am a full stack developer and data scientist focusing on timeseries data, specifically Forex price data.

 - ⚡ Fun facts: According to current thinking The observable Universe is about 93 billion light years in diameter.